 Another common reason for taking a gap year is that it can be a great opportunity for students to gain work experience in the field they are interested in pursuing.
 This could be through a local apprenticeship, an internship abroad, or anything in between.

-Students may also choose to take a gap year for reasons other than personal and professional development; taking time off between high school and college to work a full-time job can be a viable option to earn some cash to help you out financially in terms of paying for your education.
+Students may also choose to take one for reasons other than personal and professional development; taking time off between high school and college to work a full-time job can be a viable option to earn some cash to help you out financially in terms of paying for your education.

 Taking a gap year has proven to have positive effects on students’ development, academic performance and motivation, and maturity and independence.